Tomin1/oggopus-embedded/README.md

 rp2040 example
 --------------
 There is a small example for rp2040 microcontroller found in Raspberry Pico.
-It uses I2S to play a mono audio sample.
+It uses I2S to play (mono) audio samples.
 You must build it inside the directory, not in the workspace directory, otherwise cargo will not see the required configuration.